Icon of a pound with a green lozenge background Cheaper home insurance more often than other top price comparison sites^

 Can I get home insurance with a criminal conviction?

-Yes, you should be able to buy home insurance with a criminal conviction.
-It's likely to be more expensive and you may have to take out a policy with a specialist provider.
+If you have any unspent convictions, it's likely to be more expensive and you may have to take out a policy with a specialist home insurance provider.

 This is because insurance companies consider you a higher risk regardless of the nature of your conviction.